VSai2314108/CSSALT_Lab_FFT/README.md

 Default setup
 1. Clone repository from github into working directory git clone https://github.com/VSai2314108/FFT.git
-2. Create a virtual enviorment and install the requirements file create a virtual environment using mkvirtualenv [environment_name] workon [environment_name] pip install -r requirements.txt
+2. Create a virtual enviorment and install the requirements file Given no errors the .fftproj virtual enviorment will autmatically be available Otherwise create a virtual environment using mkvirtualenv [environment_name] workon [environment_name] pip install -r requirements.txt